rif223/Reita/README.md

 This project is in active **alpha development**.
 While I’m working to ensure a secure environment, **vulnerabilities may still exist**.

-**DO NOT** include any sensitive data (e.g.:
+**DO NOT** include any sensitive data:
 - API keys
 - Passwords
 - Tokens
 - Personal data
-) in your code.

-Scripts may run in a shared or semi-isolated environment. **Assume all code is potentially visible** to others and avoid storing or processing confidential information.
+Scripts may run in semi-isolated environment. **Assume all code is potentially visible** to others and avoid storing or processing confidential information.

 ---